 - Double-VPN gives you an extra layer of encryption between your device and the regular internet.

 - This could also protect you against a compromised data center.
-In a double-VPN setup, no single server can see both your IP address and sites you visit.
+In a double-VPN setup, no single server can see both your machine’s IP address and the sites you visit.

 - Distributes trust across two different servers.

 Using a multi-hop VPN is certainly not a bad idea.
 Surprisingly, performance with the double-VPN servers was excellent, with speeds ranging from 195 Mbps to 214 Mbps (screenshots posted below).

 NordVPN currently offers 31 double-hop VPN configurations.
 These can easily be selected from within the NordVPN client.
 For those wanting a higher level of privacy protection and security, double-VPN servers are a great option to consider.

 If you are looking for additional encryption and anonymity beyond a single-hop VPN server, another option is to use an Onion-over-VPN server.
 These servers encrypt traffic with the Tor Network, in addition to the regular VPN server.
 NordVPN currently offers two locations for this: Netherlands and Switzerland.

 The Threat Protection feature from NordVPN is new for 2022, and it goes beyond the normal boundaries of what a VPN does.
 There are two versions of Threat Protection.